Elsbokk/django-phone-field/README.md

-## The only difference in this fork is that the widget no longer includes a field for an extension.
+NOTE: The only difference in this fork is that the widget no longer includes a field for an extension.

 # django-phone-field
 Lightweight model and form field for phone numbers in Django